Welcome to Stephens Lawyers & Consultants

 Stephens Lawyers & Consultants – Recent News

-1. Katarina Klaric will be chairing the "Consumer Law: New Changes" Legalwise Seminar being held in Melbourne on 16 March, 2016.
+1. Katarina Klaric chaired the "Consumer Law: New Changes" Legalwise Seminar being held in Melbourne on 16 March, 2016.

 2. Katarina Klaric attended the Australian Corporate Lawyers Association (ACLA) National Conference in November, 2015, held on the Gold Coast, Queensland.
 Stephens Lawyers & Consultants was a sponsor of this conference.